FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: Related Work

-\textbf{Federated GAN.} Data isolation and privacy concerns are the fundamental problems which blocks a large-scale and multi-institute neuroimaging research.
-Federated learning, as a privacy-preserving decentralization strategy, allows clients train their own models without data communication to a central server by aggregating client progresses to update a global model~\cite{DBLP:conf/aistats/McMahanMRHA17,DBLP:conf/icml/YurochkinAGGHK19,DBLP:conf/mlsys/LiSZSTS20,DBLP:conf/iclr/WangYSPK20}.
-However, directly incorporating the generative adversarial framework into the federated learning is challenging, due to the cost functions may not converge using federated gradient aggregation in a min-max setting between the discriminator and the generator~\cite{DBLP:conf/iclr/AugensteinMRRKC20,DBLP:conf/nips/ChenOF20,DBLP:journals/corr/abs-2106-09246}.
-DP-FedAvg-GAN \cite{DBLP:conf/iclr/AugensteinMRRKC20} provides a differential privacy-preserving algorithm, which clips the gradients to bound sensitivity and adds calibrated random noise to introduce stochasticity.
-GS-WGAN \cite{DBLP:conf/nips/ChenOF20} enables the release of a sanitized version of sensitive data while maintaining stringent privacy protections.
-GS-WGAN is capable to distort gradient information, which allows to train a deeper model with more informative samples.
-Despite these methods demonstrate their excellent results on different tasks, the performance on cross-modality image synthesis is untapped, let alone the theory or empirical explanations for the convergence.
-In addition, the proportion of paired and unpaired data for each client (hospital) and the long-tail data distribution problems are all neglected.
+\textbf{Federated GAN.} Data isolation and privacy concerns are the fundamental challenges to multi-institute, large-scale neuroimaging research.
+Federated learning, as a privacy-preserving decentralization strategy, enables clients to train their own models without transmitting data to a central server by aggregating client progresses to update a global model~\citep{DBLP:conf/aistats/McMahanMRHA17,DBLP:conf/icml/YurochkinAGGHK19,DBLP:conf/mlsys/LiSZSTS20,DBLP:conf/iclr/WangYSPK20}.
+However, directly incorporating the generative adversarial framework into the federated learning is challenging, because the cost functions may not converge using federated gradient aggregation in a min-max setting between the discriminator and the generator~\citep{DBLP:conf/iclr/AugensteinMRRKC20,DBLP:conf/nips/ChenOF20,DBLP:journals/corr/abs-2106-09246}.
+DP-SGD-GAN~\citep{DBLP:conf/iclr/AugensteinMRRKC20} provides a differential privacy-preserving algorithm, which clips the gradients to bound sensitivity and adds calibrated random noise to introduce stochasticity.
+DP-SGD heavily relies on the fine-tuning of the clipping bound of the gradient norm.
+Specifically, the optimal clipping bound is sensitive and varies greatly with the model architecture, making the implementation of DP-SGD difficult.
+G-PATE~\citep{Long2019GPATESD} is similar to our work, but it only trains the generator with DP guarantee.
+Thus, G-PATE framework incurs high privacy cost.
+GS-WGAN \citep{DBLP:conf/nips/ChenOF20} enables the release of a sanitized version of sensitive data while maintaining stringent privacy protections.
+This method can distort gradient information, allowing a deeper model to be trained with more informative samples.
+In contrast to centralized training, they do not investigate the mode collapse and performance drop issues in depth.
+Despite that these methods demonstrate excellent performance on a variety of tasks, cross-modality image synthesis remains unexplored, and a theoretical or empirical analysis of convergence still lacks.

-Overall, our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, FedMed-GAN is the first work to build up a new benchmark for federally cross-modality brain image synthesis, which significantly facilitates the development of medical GAN with differential privacy guarantee. \item We provide the comprehensive explanations for treating mode collapse and performance drop when compared with the centralized training. \item The proposed work simulates as much as possible proportions of unpaired and paired data for each client with various data distributions for all clients.
-The performance of FedMed-GAN remains stable when facing long-tail data distributions. \end{itemize}